 Full-Time and Part-Time Course Loads

-During a regular semester a full time graduate student is one who schedules nine or more semester hours, or the equivalent of scheduled work (thesis research or other work certified by the student’s academic dean or graduate coordinator to be a full load).
-During a summer session a full time student is one who schedules six or more hours, or the equivalent.
-Any graduate student taking less than nine semester hours, or the equivalent, of course work during a regular semester or less than six hours, or its equivalent, in a summer session is a part time student.
+During a regular semester or summer session, a full time graduate student is one who schedules nine or more semester hours, or the equivalent of scheduled work (thesis research or other work certified by the student’s academic dean or graduate coordinator to be a full load).
+Any graduate student taking less than nine semester hours of course work during a regular semester or in the summer session is considered a part time student.
 The course load of a student may be reduced at the discretion of his or her academic dean.
 Full time status for graduate assistants is defined under Graduate Assistantships.

 Grades for graduate students have these meanings:

 - A grade of A indicates superior work and has a value of four quality points per credit hour.
 A grade of B indicates satisfactory work and has a value of three quality points per credit hour.
 A grade of C indicates work of borderline quality and has a value of two quality points per credit hours.
 No more than six semester hours of C grades may be counted toward a degree.
 A grade of D indicates work below the minimum standard expected of a graduate student and has a value of one quality point per credit hour.
 Courses with D grades may not be counted toward a degree.
 A grade of F indicates unsatisfactory work and has neither quality point nor credit hour value.